The possession, distribution, production, growing, and sale of recreational marijuana is illegal in Texas.

 You need to examine the third-party lab reports; check for the product’s potency and see if it’s not contaminated with pesticides, heavy metals, solvents, or bleaches; then you have hundreds of user reviews to read through, not to mention the company’s website to learn as much as possible about its manufacturing and testing practices.

-Area 52 is a California-based manufacturer that focuses on exploring lesser-known cannabinoids, such as delta 8 THC, CBC, CBG, and CBN.
+Area 52 is a Nevada-based manufacturer that focuses on exploring lesser-known cannabinoids, such as delta 8 THC, CBC, CBG, and CBN.
 The brand has made its name in the cannabis space by introducing a selection of premium delta 8 THC extracts based on distillate.

 The Area 52 product line-up features formats like tinctures, gummies, vape carts, and pre-rolled joints infused with terpenes from various cannabis strains.